kumpan/unikorn/content/marketing/2020-05-20-web-analysis.md

 ---
 src: ../assets/plus.svg
-posts_category: Web Analysis
 shorttitle: Web Analysis
 shortdesc: "We’re your best friend when it comes to helping you find the best path to a successful digital strategy. "
-latest_posts_text: Read the latest posts about web analysis
+title: Web Analysis
+description: "We’re your best friend when it comes to helping you find the best path to a successful digital strategy. "
+canonical: /marketing/web-analysis
 icon:
   src: ../assets/bar.svg
   alt: Web analysis icon